 Now that we have shown how several models fit into our linearity framework, we return to study hierarchical models (i) and (ii) in more detail.
 This analysis serves two purposes.
-First, we demonstrate by example that the models do not straightforwardly rewrite as special cases of the original robust principal-agent model.
-This is important, since the mission of this paper relies on the premise that lessons from principal-agent models do not just automatically extend to other organizational environments.
+First, we demonstrate by example why hierarchical models do not straightforwardly rewrite as special cases of the original robust principal-agent model.
+This is important, since if the lessons from principal-agent models already effortlessly extended to other organizational environments, our main linearity result would be redundant.
 And second, we sketch how one may numerically compute the optimal contract slopes and guarantees in hierarchical models (i) and (ii), thus completing the process of solving for the optimal contract in these models.

-A further illustration of what one can do using a detailed analysis of multiple different contracting models appears in Section S-3 of the Supplemental Material.
+A further illustration of what one can do using a detailed analysis of multiple different contracting models appears in Section S-2 of the Online Supplementary Material.
 That section takes the principal-agent model, together with hierarchical models (i) and (ii), and places them side-by-side to compare the principal's payoffs.

-7.1 Nonequivalence of Hierarchical Model (i) to the Robust Principal-Agent Model
+7.1.
+Nonequivalence of Hierarchical Model (i) to the Robust Principal-Agent Model